AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/using-tags.md

     ![Update SDK with consent](assets/config-sdk-consent.png)
     _Update SDK with consent_

-### Risks
+## Warnings

 - Not following steps to turn off Experience Platform collection results in events being double-counted
-- Not setting up mappings/events as described affects Adobe Analytics boards
+- Not setting up mappings/events as described in this topic can affect Adobe Analytics boards
-- Not possible to set up Target through Beacon if data collection is disabled
+- You cannot set up Target through the Experience Platform connector if data collection is disabled